-Verified by Sansglu
+Checked by Sansglu

 Every spot here runs a dedicated gluten-free kitchen.
 We confirm that from the restaurant's own sourcing and menus, not from user votes or scraped star ratings.
 Last checked May 2026.
+Read how Sansglu evaluates restaurant safety signals.

 Sit-down restaurants